Jonathon Sharkey: Vampirism

 Sharkey says he first drank blood at age five and consumed the blood of his girlfriends and mistresses twice a week.
 He has described his vampirism as "a very healthy thing to do" and has praised Hollywood for making vampire feeding practices "romantic and erotic".
 He drinks only women's blood because "women are beautiful... they have such beautiful necks and arms".
 He says he is well known within the vampire community, and says he drinks cow and pig blood.
 While in Tennessee he reportedly attempted to set up a colony for vampires.

+Religious beliefs

 Sharkey was a Luciferian who "turned against God" because he would not worship a God who "caused the deaths of innocent children" and "allowed his only son to be used as a sacrifice on the cross".
 He compares Lucifer to the Founding Fathers of the United States, arguing that they both exemplify the idea of rebellion against tyranny.
 He says he doesn't hate Jesus, just God the Father, and that he follows the goddess Hecate in addition to Lucifer.